 What's Really in Deli Meat?

-Fact: 49 percent of Americans consume at least one sandwich each and every day, according to the USDA’s National Health and Nutrition Examination Survey (NHANES).
+It's a fact: 49 percent of Americans consume at least one sandwich each and every day, according to the USDA's National Health and Nutrition Examination Survey (NHANES).
 And more than half of those sandwiches are assembled with pre-packaged deli meat, says a Nielsen report.
+But do you know what's actually in these cold cuts?

 While these sandwich stackers might seem "healthy," their ingredient lists reveal that they have much more than meets the eye.
 Take Hillshire Farm's Thin Sliced Oven Roasted Turkey Breast, for example.
 Sounds like a good choice, right?
 But a close look at the ingredients reveals that it has: Turkey Breast, Turkey Broth, Modified Corn Starch, Vinegar, Contains 2% Or Less: Salt, Sodium Phosphate, Natural Flavorings (Including Celery Juice Powder), Carrageenan, Sea Salt.

-Keep reading for a pro translation of what these beyond-turkey additions really mean—and what they mean for your body.
-And while you’re at it, check out our 32 Best and Worst Packaged Deli Meats.
+Keep reading for a pro translation of what these beyond-turkey additions really mean—and what they mean for your body, as what's really in your cold cuts isn't necessarily the best for your overall health.

 "When I think of deli meats and processed meats, the one thing most think of is salt," says Jenna A. Werner, RD, creator of Happy Slim Healthy "If you do choose to include deli meats in your menu, choose the right ones."

-Your best bet is to stick to fresh, home-roasted chicken, of course.
-But you can still avoid the worst of all deli meats by following this handy guide: “Seek out meat with less than 20 percent of your recommended daily value (345 milligrams or less) of sodium.
-Look for ‘reduced sodium’ or ‘low sodium’ on the label, and keep an eye out for varieties that are flavored with herbs and spices,” Thole says.
-“Remember that turkey, chicken and roast beef are always going to be better choices than ham, bologna or salami since the latter trio is higher in fat and more processed,” she adds.
+Your best bet is to stick to fresh, home-roasted chicken, but you can still avoid the worst of all deli meats by following this handy guide: "Seek out meat with less than 20 percent of your recommended daily value (345 milligrams or less) of sodium.
+Look for 'reduced sodium' or 'low sodium' on the label, and keep an eye out for varieties that are flavored with herbs and spices," Thole says.
+"Remember that turkey, chicken, and roast beef are always going to be better choices than ham, bologna, or salami, since the latter trio is higher in fat and more processed," she adds.

 Additive #1: Turkey Broth